livz/livz.github.io/_tips/Debug-kernel-panic.md

 #### Configure the dump server

 * The first step in collecting kernel core dumps is to set up a kernel core dump server.
-We'll use a MacOS Sierra.
+We'll use a macOS Sierra.
 * A typical size for kernel dumps is 200-500 MB and can vary dependng on the physical memory size and usage patterns.
 * The server needs to be accessible from the client over the network.
 * On the server we need a directory where the cores will be dropped, which needs to be writable by _the program dumping the cores_.
 According to the official guide, the following settings will do: